 Satellite constellations and astronomy

-- Expert reaction to reports that debris from a Chinese rocket is coming to Earth – Science Media Centre, 30 January 2026 – picked up by:
+- Expert reaction to reports that debris from a Chinese rocket is coming to Earth (30 January 2026) – I provided an expert comment to the Science Media Centre, which was subsequently picked up by:

 - Sun, SPLASH LANDING Out-of-control Chinese rocket crashes into ocean after Britain prepped ‘emergency alert’ over falling debris